esztersojtory/vitessce_data/README.md

 Edit the exported config.JSON to make changes without having to export from R again.
 Can be tested on the Vitessce App if the .h5ad.zarr is hosted locally on an http-server.

 ### Clone to Github
 Clone the export folder to the previously created repository.

-Ensure that th uploaded config.JSON has the URL that points to the .h5ad.zarr file in the repository.
+### Setup GitHub Pages

+Add a blank ```.nojekyll``` file to the root of the repository and set up GitHub Pages from the main branch of the repository where the data was uploaded to.
+In the config.json, ensure that the URL points to the GitHub pages url (user.github.io/)

 ### Vitessce URL
 A shareable Vitessce.io URL can now be generated